swift-nav/swiftnav-ros2/README.md

 - `MEASUREMENT STATE` (ID: 97) - GNSS constellations data.

 ### Topic Publication
-Topic publication depends on `timestamp_source_gnss` setting in the configuration file:
+Topic publication depends on `timestamp_source_gnss` setting flag in the configuration file:
 - True: the topic is published upon receiving SBP `UTC TIME` and `POS LLH COV` messages with the same TOW.
 The topic timestamp contains the UTC time reported by the GNSS receiver.
 If the UTC time is not available the current platform time is reported.
 - False: the topic is published upon receiving SBP `POS LLH COV` message.
 The topic timestamp contains the current platform time.